Lake Iamonia: Details

 The volume of water in the lake is affected by water in its own drainage basin and by water from the Ochlockonee River and rainfall in Southwestern Georgia.

-The flooding of this river re-filled the entire body of the dried lake within 3 days in February 2008.
-Thunderstorms which hit the Florida panhandle and southwest Georgia on April 2 and 3 brought the level of the Ochlockonee River to 26.1 ft, 4 ft above flood stage raising the lake level substantially.
+Following years of drought, the flooding of the Ochlockonee re-filled the entire body of the dried lake within 3 days in February 2008.
+Thunderstorms which hit the Florida panhandle and southwest Georgia on April 2 and 3 brought the level of the Ochlockonee River to 26.1 ft, 4 ft above flood stage, raising the lake level substantially.